sp-necs/Theograph_SQL_PBI/README.md

 # Theograph_SQL_PBI

 ## SQL Code
+### CreateSampleDataset
+This SQL file will create the table 'InputData'.

+### InsertSampleDataset
+This SQL file will insert the sample dataset into 'InputData' table.
+(If you have your own data then don't run this SQL file and just insert/import your data into 'InsertData' table.)

+### TheoGraph_SQL
-SQL code takes the input data table and creates the TheoGraph table with new columns for ranks and eventDate required to plot the graph in PowerBI.
+This SQL code takes the input data table ('InputData') and creates the TheoGraph table with new columns for ranks and eventDate required to plot the graph in PowerBI.

 ## Datasets